Weshnaw/project-book/README.md

 - is it fine to ignore save errors? (ie `store.save().ok();`)
 - Shared client for plex
   - Custom deserializer?
+- search
+- figure out why some thumbs are not appearing

 ## Recommended IDE Setup for Tauri